erictt/computer-science-learning/source/_posts/cs6250/week-4-as-relationships-and-interdomain-routing.md

     * Network performance is improved due to reduced delay.
     * Incentives.
 Critical players in today’s Internet ecosystem often “incentivize” other networks to connect at IXPs.
 For example, a prominent content provider may require another network to be present at a specific IXP or IXPS in order to peer with them.
 * What services are offered at IXPs?
     * **Public peering**: The most well-known use of IXPs is public peering service, in which two networks use the IXP’s network infrastructure to establish a connection to exchange traffic based on their bilateral relations and traffic requirements.
 The costs required to set up this connection are a one-time cost for establishing the connection, the monthly charge for using the chosen IXP port (those with higher speeds are more expensive), and perhaps an annual fee of membership in the entity owning and operating the IXP.
-However, the IXPs do not usually charge based on the amount of exchanged volume.
+However, <u>the IXPs do not usually charge based on the amount of exchanged volume</u>.
 They also do not usually interfere with bilateral relations between the participants unless there is a violation of the GTC.
 Even with the set-up costs, IXPs are generally cheaper than other conventional methods of exchanging traffic (such as relying on third parties which charge based on the volume of exchanged traffic).
 IXP participants also often experience better network performance and Quality-of-Service (QoS) because of reduced delays and routing efficiencies.
 In addition, many companies that are significant players in the Internet space (such as Google) incentivize other networks to connect at IXPs by making it a requirement to peering with them.
     * **Private peering**: Most operational IXPs also provide a private peering service (Private Interconnects, or PIs) that allows direct traffic exchange between the two parties, and <u>doesn’t use the IXP’s public peering infrastructure</u>(Quiz).
 This is commonly used when the participants want a well-provisioned, dedicated link capable of handling high-volume, bidirectional, and relatively stable traffic.
     * **Route servers and Service level agreements**: Many IXPs also include service level agreements (SLAs) and <u>free use of the IXP’s route servers</u>(Quiz) for participants.
 This allows participants to arrange instant peering with many co-located participant networks using essentially a single agreement/BGP session.
     * **Remote peering through resellers**: Another popular service is IXP reseller/partner programs.
 Third parties resell IXP ports wherever they have infrastructure connected to the IXP.
 These third parties can offer the IXP’s service remotely, which will enable networks that have little traffic also to use the IXP.
 This also enables remote peering, where networks in distant geographic areas can use the IXP.